Building Elasticsearch Queries with the Query Builder [Tutorial]

 PDL Dataset Exploration

 Additionally, being able to preview the number of match results for a query affords you the ability to investigate the coverage and breadth of PDL datasets.
 By using the Query Builder to construct custom queries and preview the number of matches, you can view population sizes for the specific demographic matching your query criteria.
 This gives you some additional insight into the PDL datasets, and another avenue to explore whether the data quality suits your intended applications.
-If you need more help understanding whether PDL data will work for your use case, we have a dedicated team of Data Consultants and technical experts ready to assist you,!
+If you need more help understanding whether PDL data will work for your use case, we have a dedicated team of Data Consultants and technical experts ready to assist you, drop us a line!

 Underneath the number profiles is another display area containing the auto-generated code for your submitted query.
 In order to view the actual profiles matching your constructed query, you will need to run the auto-generated code shown in this display area.